lit/lit.dev/packages/lit-dev-content/site/blog/2021-09-21-announcing-lit-2.md

 *   Better runtime warnings in the development build.
 For information on using the development build, see [Development and production builds](https://lit.dev/docs/tools/development/#development-and-production-builds).

-*   The lit-analyzer CLI and VS Code Lit plugin have been updated to work with Lit 2.

 For a full list of changes, see the [changelog](https://github.com/lit/lit/blob/main/packages/lit/CHANGELOG.md).

 ## Get started with Lit 2